 Despite the enthusiasm of some otologists, endoscopic ear surgery has a low acceptance rate[6][7].
 The principal challenge with TEES is that a one-handed surgical technique is required as the endoscope is held in the other hand[6][8].
 During traditional surgery, the non-dominant hand usually maintains suction and removes blood from the operative field while the dominant hand performs the delicate maneuvers [8].
 Otologic instruments were developed for two-handed microscope-guided surgery so they are not optimized for the TEES environment.
 As otologists have been trained and gained experience in microscope-guided ear surgery, they have developed techniques with the according instruments and have become accustomed to a two-handed surgical approach.
 By learning different surgical techniques and gaining experience with the endoscope, most surgeons find that they can complete more cases totally endoscopically [9][6][1][8].

 Technological advances in the design of the endoscope, camera and suction dissection instruments have lead to incremental stepwise jumps in this learning curve [10].
-In order to further develop technology and instruments to facilitate TEES, it is important to understand the specific difficulties experienced during TEES.
+In order to further develop technology and instruments to facilitate TEES, it is important to understand the specific challenges experienced during TEES.
 It is proposed that in order to facilitate TEES, the needs of surgeons and current limitations of tools must be determined.

 We hypothesize that otologists need better instrumentation to facilitate specific challenges posed by TEES.
 Further, we hypothesize that otologists performing greater proportions of surgeries using TEES will experience different challenges than those who use TEES less frequently.
 Similarly, we hypothesize that those surgeons who use specialized TEES instrument sets may experience different challenges that those who do not.
 To this end, we conducted a mixed-methods study to explore these hypotheses.